Girgias/php-rfcs/container-offset-behaviour.md

 ### `null`

 The semantics of `null` are mostly unchanged.
-It continues to support auto-vivification to `array`, except for read, read-write, and fetch operations;
+It continues to support auto-vivification to `array`, except for read, and read-write operations;
 in which case a `TypeError` is thrown about invalid access of an offset on `null`.
-Meaning that auto-vivification to `array` is supported for write, append, and fetch-append operations.
+Meaning that auto-vivification to `array` is supported for write, append, fetch, and fetch-append operations.

 Moreover, it continues to short-cut nested dimension checks with existence check operations.

-TODO: Should fetch operation still be supported?

 ### Objects